Koba Entertainment: Franklin’s Carnival of Animals

 Franklin's Carnival of Animals was a live production featuring Franklin and his friends as they are taken on an outing to visit a Symphony Orchestra.
 The show featured a chamber orchestra, playing such pieces as The Teddy Bears' Picnic, The Flight of the Bumblebee and the Comedians' Galop.

 The show was produced by Koba Entertainment and presented by Paquin Entertainment.

 Little Bear

 Little Bear is a children's television series.
 Originally produced by Nelvana for Nickelodeon, it currently airs on Treehouse TV in Canada and Nick Jr. in the United States.

 It is based on the Little Bear series of books which were written by Else Holmelund Minarik, and illustrated by Maurice Sendak.

 Little Bear: Winter Tails

 Little Bear: Winter Tails is a live theatrical production, starring Little Bear and his friends as they explore the magical merriment of the Winter Season.
 All of his friends join him on stage, including Emily, Duck, Cat, Owl and Hen.
-The show first toured in 2007, and returns in the winter of 2009.
+The show first toured in 2007 and returned in the winter of 2009.

-The show is produced by Koba Entertainment, and presented by Paquin Entertainment.
+The show is produced by Koba Entertainment and presented by Paquin Entertainment.